Striveworks/valor/docs/metrics.md

 detailed_evaluation = evaluate_detection(
     data=dataset,
-    pr_curve_max_examples=1 # The maximum number of examples to return for each obseration type (e.g., hallucinations, misclassifications, etc.)
+    pr_curve_max_examples=1 # The maximum number of examples to return for each obseration type (e.g., hallucinations, misclassifications, etc.) metrics_to_return=[..., 'DetailedPrecisionRecallCurve'] # DetailedPrecisionRecallCurve isn't returned by default; the user must ask for it explicitely
 )
 print(detailed_evaluation)